elfakyn/knowledge/src/cloud/aws/services/s3_bucket_policy_weird_behaviors.md

 The bucket policy never actually changed.
 It is now displayed differently to you because the internally-stored ID can no longer be converted back into an ARN for display purposes.

+### You cannot edit a bucket policy that references a deleted principal

+Because there is validation every time you save a bucket policy, if the bucket policy references a deleted principal, it will error with "Invalid Principal" every time you try to edit it.
+You actually have to fix the invalid principal before you can save the policy.

+But as long as you don't edit it, it will remain with an invalid principal without any issues.

 ### If you delete a user/role and create one with the same ARN, all resource-based access will break

-All users have an internal unique ID, called a "Principal ID" (of the form `AIDAxxxxxxxxxxxxxxxxx`), that is distinct from the ARN of the user.
-When you delete a user and create one with the same ARN, its Principal ID changes.
+When you delete a user and create one with the same ARN, its Principal ID (`AIDAxxxxxxxxxxxxxxxxx`) changes.

 Any cross-account bucket policies use the Principal ID and not the ARN to grant access.
 When the user is deleted and recreated: